Pre-sessional frequently asked questions

 How do I apply for a pre-sessional course?

 You can apply online via our website.
 Please see the How to Apply section.

 If you are unsure as to which course to apply for, please refer to the Entry requirements section and the course pages for undergraduate and postgraduate programmes to determine which language level your main academic programme requires.

 When should I apply for a pre-sessional course?

-Applications open on 1 March 2019.
+Applications for Summer 2020 are open.
 We recommend you apply as soon as you receive the offer from your main programme of study and are clear which pre-sessional course will meet your requirements.
-Closing dates are set to ensure you have sufficient time to complete all the steps in the application process.
-Application deadlines are as follows:
+We will close to applications once the courses are full.

 Can I apply if I am under 18?

 Provided they meet the entry requirements for the respective programme, we will consider applications from under 18s for our online courses